 If you wonder what to see in Ayutthaya, include it and you will get an opportunity to climb one of the ancient pagodas.

 It is the only Ayutthaya tourist attraction on this list which is not a ruin.

 I was impressed by the reclining Buddha in Wat Pho in Bangkok – but I must say that the one sitting in Wat Phanan Choeng made me feel… intimidated.

 For me, it is one of the most interesting places to visit in Ayutthaya.
-Out of all Buddhas I’ve seen during the two months in Thailand, this one is the most memorable.
+Out of all the Buddhas I’ve seen during the two months in Thailand, this one is the most memorable.

 Night market Bang Lan in Ayutthaya

-Ayutthaya’s night market is the most “authentic” market I have seen in all popular touristic places.
+Ayutthaya’s night market is the most “authentic” market I have seen in all popular tourist places.
 The market opens every day along Bang Lan street.
 In contrast to Chiang Mai or Chiang Rai – you won’t find numerous tables and chairs here, no live music or souvenirs.